alexgaarciia/AIMathAnalysis/README.md

 :-------------------:|:-------------------:
 ![](https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/ChatGPT-4/wolfram-on/Zero-shot/Specific%20instructions/Proofs/proof_level5.png)  |  ![](https://github.com/alexgaarciia/ChatGPTWolfram/blob/main/images/ChatGPT-4/wolfram-on/Zero-shot/Specific%20instructions/Proofs/proof_level5.2.png)

 We can see that the former returns two intersection points.
 Both are expressed using the Lambert W function; the first intersection point is equal to 3'693 and the second one is 6'936.
+But in this case, only of the interesection points is correct.

 ##### Level 6: Deriving a function.
 - Prompt: